-In keeping with the philosophy of The City University of New York, the mission of the College is grounded in the belief that education is the right of all individuals in pursuit of self-actualization.
-In addition, the College continues to develop and maintain high quality, professional, career-oriented undergraduate degree programs in conjunction with a liberal arts education.
-We are committed to providing access, facilitating learning, and ensuring the success of its students in pursuit of their educational, career and personal goals.
+In keeping with the philosophy of The City University of New York and Medgar Evers College, we believe that education is the right of all individuals in the pursuit of self actualization.
+Consequently, the College's mission is to develop and maintain high quality, professional, career oriented undergraduate degree programs in the context of liberal education.

 The College offers programs both at the Baccalaureate and at the Associate degree levels, giving close attention to the articulation between the two year and the four year programs.
 The College has a commitment to students who desire self improvement, a sound education, an opportunity to develop a personal value system, and an opportunity to gain maximum benefits from life experience and from their environment.

 The former First Lady, U.S. Senator, Secretary of State, and Democratic Party presidential nominee spoke before 900 graduates, elected officials, and more than 7,000 thousand proud families and friends.
 She also received an honorary Doctorate of Humane Letters, in a presentation presided over by MEC President Rudolph F. Crew and CUNY Chancellor James B. Milliken.
 Dozens of journalists filled the arena to capture the occasion.

 Medgar Evers College is located in the heart of Central Brooklyn (Crown Heights), where diversity is our strength.
 We are footsteps away from the Botanical Gardens and Brooklyn Museum, as well as one subway stop from the Barclays Center and BAM.
 You can walk to many historical landmarks, such as the Brooklyn Public Library, and Grand Army Plaza.